akalightowl/ansible-playbooks-for-windows-wls-with-vagrant-and-deploy-on-prod/README.md

     **WARNING!!!: Don't add this file to source control**

-2. to solve the problem that WSL (windows bash) creates executable files and doesn't properbly handle Linux permissions, create wsl.conf within WSL (windows bash) and edit it (https://github.com/Microsoft/WSL/issues/81).
+2. to solve the problem that WSL (windows bash) creates executable files and doesn't properly handle Linux permissions, create wsl.conf within WSL (windows bash) and edit it (https://github.com/Microsoft/WSL/issues/81).

     **in WSL**